backdrop-contrib/domain/README.txt

 normally.
 Domain Access does not affect node creation.

-Since Domain Access implements node_access() fully, if you uninstall the module -- using Drupal's uninstall sequence -- all node_access entries should be reset to grant 'grant_view' to realm 'all' with gid '0'.
+Since Domain Access implements node_access() fully, if you uninstall the module -- using Backdrop's uninstall sequence -- all node_access entries should be reset to grant 'grant_view' to realm 'all' with gid '0'.

 ----
 7. Developer Notes